CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 I first used a DSLR when I borrowed one from a friend in college.
 It was fantastic: manual controls, interchangeable lenses, creative modes and all at an affordable price.
 It showed me that you don’t need to be a pro or have the newest technology – just be passionate about taking pictures and learning as you go.

-You may also like: How to take swimming pictures with a DSLR camera
+You may also like: How to attach DSLR camera when climbing

 However, since DSLRs are becoming smaller and more photographers are using mirrorless cameras due to their weight and performance, I’m hoping that entry-level models will be available soon.
 That way, amateur photographers can explore photography even further.